"She is excellent counsel, experienced in investment arbitration as well as commercial arbitration with insightful knowledge of the CEE/CIS region"

 Anna Crevon is a partner at Dentons’ Paris office.
-She focuses on international arbitration and has over 15 years of experience advising and representing corporate clients, states and state-owned entities in investor-state and commercial arbitration proceedings.
+She advises and represents corporate clients, states and state-owned entities in investor-state and commercial arbitration proceedings.

-Anna has worked as counsel on numerous international arbitration cases conducted under the auspices of ICSID, SCC, ICC and LCIA, as well as ad hoc arbitrations.
-These matters related to complex multi-jurisdictional disputes and involved a wide range of applicable laws and sectors, including oil and gas, mining, infrastructure, construction, intellectual property, and pharmaceuticals.
+Anna has worked as counsel on numerous international arbitration cases conducted under the auspices of ICSID, SCC, ICC and LCIA, as well as ad hoc arbitrations including some of the largest cases of the past decade.
+These matters related to complex multi-jurisdictional disputes and involved a wide range of applicable laws and sectors, including oil and gas, mining, infrastructure, construction, intellectual property and pharmaceuticals.
 Anna regularly advises companies and state-owned entities in respect of their investments, in particular in Eastern Europe, the CIS and other emerging markets.
 Her work also includes advising clients on recognition and enforcement of arbitral awards, state immunity issues, compliance with international treaties and customary international law.
 Anna also serves as an arbitrator and has been appointed as sole arbitrator or co-arbitrator in ICC and ad hoc proceedings.

 Before joining Dentons, Anna worked in the international arbitration group of Shearman & Sterling LLP, where she was part of the team that represented the majority shareholders of Yukos Oil Company in a series of three arbitrations brought against Russia under the Energy Charter Treaty.